 \section{Introduction and Main Results}

 The mathematical axiomatization of 2+1-dimensional {\em Topological Quantum Field Theory} (TQFT) due to Atiyah \cite{at} has been refined in numerous ways since its original formulation.
-Among the most interesting generalizations is the extension of the coefficient ring over which the TQFT is defined from the complex numbers to rings which posses a rich ideal structure suited to capture more subtle topological information.
+Among the most interesting generalizations is the extension of the definition of a TQFT to a functor from a particular cobordism category to the category of $\bbd$-modules for some commutative ring $\bbd$, generalizing the category of complex vector spaces.
+A sufficiently rich ideal structure of $\bbd$ will then allow to capture more subtle topological information.

-A large and powerful family of TQFTs is based on the famous Witten-Reshetikhin-Turaev (WRT) construction \cite{rt}, which are a-priori formulated over the complex numbers.
-It was soon realized that WRT invariants and TQFTs can essentially be defined over $\bbd=\bbz[\zeta]$, the cyclotomic integers associated to a root of unity $\zeta\,$ (see \cite{mur,mr,le93,mw,g2,cl05,habiro4}) and that the ideal and integrality structure of $\bbz[\zeta]$ has useful topological applications as described, for example, in \cite{fk01,gkp02,cl04}.
+The most prominent example are TQFTs based on the famous Witten-Reshetikhin-Turaev (WRT) construction \cite{rt,tu10}, which are a-priori formulated over the complex numbers.
+It was soon realized in a series of articles \cite{mur,mr,le93,mw,g2,cl05,habiro4} that the WRT-type invariants and TQFTs can be constructed, for adequately restricted cobordisms, over the cyclotomic integers $\bbd=\bbz[\zeta]$ for a given root of unity $\zeta\,$.
+The ideal and integrality structure of $\bbz[\zeta]$ has had useful topological applications as described, for example, in \cite{fk01,gkp02,cl04}.